75-year-old Caucasian male with mild-to-moderate atopic dermatitis

 Not an actual patient

-A savings and support program for your patients to help them with their access to EUCRISA
+A savings and support program for your eligible patients to help them with their access to EUCRISA*

 EUCRISA (crisaborole) is indicated for topical treatment of mild-to-moderate atopic dermatitis in adult and pediatric patients 3 months of age and older.